Pearson-Higher-Ed/design/c/inputs/v2.1.0-beta.6/index.md

     contents:
       - type: narrow image
         src: ./assets/Inputs_info.png
-        caption: Info text for both fancy and basic styled inputs.
+        caption: Informational text for both fancy and basic styled inputs.

   - type: two column
     text: |
       Any fields that have an error should explain the error with additional text below the field.
 In this case it is colored red and paired with an error state on the form.

-      If necessary, information and error text may appear simultaneously, with error text following the informational.
+      If necessary, informational and error text may appear simultaneously, with error text appearing last.
     contents:
       - type: narrow image
         src: ./assets/Inputs_error_text.png
         caption: Error text.
       - type: narrow image
         src: ./assets/Inputs_error_text_2.png
-        caption: Simultaneous display of info and error text.
+        caption: Simultaneous display of informational and error text.

   - type: section